AreebAbdulGhani/tetris-game/README.md

 ### 3.3 Monitor the Rollout
 - Leveraged Argo Rollouts to monitor the deployment of the new version, ensuring the canary release successfully completed.

-## Task 4: Documentation and Cleanup
+## Task 4: Challenges and Cleanup
-### 4.1 Document the Process
-- Provided a detailed summary of the technical implementation, highlighting the setup of AWS EKS, IAM roles, Dockerization, and deployment using Argo CD and Argo Rollouts.
-- Addressed challenges faced during IAM policy creation and resolution steps taken.

-### 4.2 Clean Up
-- Described the process to cleanly remove all resources created during the assignment from the Kubernetes cluster, emphasizing proper resource management and cleanup practices.
+- The only challenge i faced was during the creation of IAM policy of the cluster because the IAM policy i wanted to use was alredy being used for other cluster so i cleaned it and created new IAM role fo the cluster and node by giving permission for the required eks cluster working.
+- Deleted and removed the resources in the AWS EKS Cluster, AWS EC2, and Nodegroup.

 ## Conclusion
 The assignment demonstrated proficiency in deploying cloud-native applications using Kubernetes, GitOps principles, and tools like Argo CD and Argo Rollouts.
 Despite challenges, effective problem-solving skills were employed to ensure successful completion.

 ## Acknowledgements
-Thank you for the opportunity to complete this assignment.
-The experience gained will be valuable in contributing to future projects and collaborations.
+Thank you for the opportunity, i am looking forward to contribute and the problem for the team with my DevOps and Cloud skill.

 ---